-Influenza and the common cold barely surfaced last year, thanks to mask use and social distancing.
-That was fortunate because COVID-19 was raging at the time and the U.S. dodged a potentially disastrous “twindemic.”
+Influenza and the common cold barely surfaced at the height of the pandemic, thanks to mask use and social distancing.
+That was fortunate because COVID-19 was raging at the time and the U.S. dodged a potentially disastrous “twindemic.“

-But this summer, cold viruses are making a comeback, as many people are casting their masks aside and sharing breathing space again.
-And next fall could be even worse if flu season returns with a vengeance.
+But this fall, cold and flu viruses are making another comeback, as many people cast their masks aside and share breathing space again.
+And the rest of 2022 into early 2023 could be even worse if flu season surges and creates a potential “tripledemic.”

 “If we end up seeing simultaneous infections with COVID-19, influenza, and RSV, the situation could become complicated,” says Leigh Hunter, MD, FACP, an infectious disease specialist and director of the Methodist Internal Medicine Residency Program.

 Young children and seniors are especially at risk right now because one of the biggest threats is respiratory syncytial virus, a nasty cold commonly known as RSV.

 “RSV threatens the very young, the very old, and the immunosuppressed,” Dr. Hunter says.

 WHAT IS RSV?

 For most of us, RSV causes a nasty cold, but for children under 1-year-old, it’s the most common cause of pneumonia and bronchial infections.

 Such an infection can become dangerous if it spreads to the lower respiratory tract and causes bronchiolitis, an inflammation of the tiny airways in the lungs.
 Symptoms start out similar to the common cold but can progress to coughing, wheezing, and difficulty breathing.
 Older adults are also at risk, as are people with heart or lung disease and anyone with a weak immune system.

 RSV infections typically surge in the fall and winter.
 But the 2020-21 and 2021-22 cold and flu seasons were barely a blip because of social distancing, mask mandates, and widespread virtual learning.